cdfq384903/MonotonicOptimalBinning/README.md

 #### Output

 ### Print WoE result
-The code below shows the execution of the MOB macro with recommended parameters.
+The code below shows the execution of the printWithoutCname macro with recommended parameters.
 1. <br>
-2. <br>
-3. <br>

 #### Arguments
 #### Output

 ### Generate the IV summary table
 The code below shows the execution of the getIvPerVar macro with recommended parameters.
+1. <br>

+#### Arguments
+#### Output

+### Print WoE bar chart via IV summary filter
+The code below shows the execution of the printWoeBarLineChart macro with recommended parameters.
 1. <br>

 #### Arguments